Devtron K8s Dashboard

 Additional References

 First, the Resource Browser shows you a list of clusters added to your Devtron setup.
-By default, it displays a cluster named 'default_cluster' after the is successful.
+By default, it displays a cluster named 'default_cluster' after the initial setup is successful.

 Figure 1: Devtron Resource Browser - List of Clusters